Brayden-L/Brayden-L.github.io/_tabs/about.md

 order: 4
 ---

 I've become attached to the level of insight that interactive plots and tables give to my data analysis.
-A PDF feels underbaked when I'm trying to impress, and a full blown interactive app is overkill.
+A PDF often feels underbaked, and a full blown interactive app is overkill.
 This is a space for those in-betweeners.

 If you want to work with me, reach out via the contacts in the sidebar.